 Would your book club like to discuss Stewards of the Flame?

 As one reviewer said, "It will certainly lead to some stimulating conversations," and several have observed that it's thought-provoking.
 This makes it highly appropriate for discussion groups.
-A free review copy will be sent to the leader of any book club that is seriously considering it.
-Just write to sle [at] sylviaengdahl.com, giving the name and mailing address of your group plus the titles of several other books you have recently discussed.
+A free review copy in your choice of electronic formats will be sent to the leader of any book club that is considering it.
+Just write to sle [at] sylviaengdahl.com.

 Sylvia Engdahl will be happy to answer questions from readers by e-mail or message board.

 PLEASE NOTE: A PDF edition of this book consisting of images of the actual pages from which the paperback edition was printed is available for $3.03 at Google Play, so the book won't be difficult for members who don't read ebooks to obtain.

 - The "benevolent" dystopian society in which Stewards of the Flame takes place is, in the author's opinion, the logical conclusion of health care trends in our own society.
 Do you think that given unlimited funding, an essentially similar health care policy would be likely to develop in our world?
 Jesse reflects, "Not to be treated [for illness] might be crime here; elsewhere, it was sin.
 People would not vote to permit what they'd been taught to feel guilty about."
 Do you agree?